tbtommyb/wedding/content/venue/index.md

 OX29 7QD

 It's about 20 minutes drive west of Oxford along the A420.
 If you aren't driving we'll have transport from the chapel to the venue.

+There will be a cash bar at the venue.

 <iframe frameborder="0" src="https://www.google.com/maps/embed/v1/place?q=place_id:ChIJYar-45jJdkgRk1ICsexB88s&key=AIzaSyBG3Io5X9keI-N_tPLavwc7sG56agy9C6c" allowfullscreen></iframe>